saihemath2000/System-Software-Lab/README.md

 # Mini-project

-## Title - Design and Development of online banking management system
+## Title: Design and Development of Course Registration Portal (Academia).

 ### Description

-The project aims to develop a banking system that is user-friendly and multifunctional.
-The project should have the following functionalities:
+The project aims to develop a Academia Portal that is user-friendly and multifunctional.

-1. All account transactional details and customer information are stored in files.
+1. All Student and Faculty details and Course information are stored in files..
-2. Account holders have to pass through a login system to enter their accounts.
+2. Account holders have to pass through a login system to enter their accounts, and all these User accounts will be managed by the Administrator.
+3. Roles to implement: Faculty, Student, Admin.
-3. The application should possess password-protected administrative access; thus preventing the whole management system from unauthorized access.
+4. The application should possess password-protected administrative access, thus preventing the whole management system from unauthorized access
-4. Three types of login should be created: normal user, joint account user; administrator;
-5. Once you login as administrator, you should be able to add, delete, modify, search for a specific account details.
-6. Once the customer connect to the server, you should get login and password prompt.
+5. Once the Admin connects to the server, He/She should get a login and password prompt.
-7. After successful login, you should get menu for example:
+6. After successful login, you should get menu for example:

     Do you want to:

+    - Add Student
+    - Add Faculty
-    - Deposit
+    - Activate/Deactivate Student
-    - Withdraw
+    - Update Student/Faculty details
-    - Balance Enquiry
+    - Exit

+7. Once the Student connects to the server, He/She should get a login and password prompt.
+8. After successful login, He/She should get menu for example:

+   Do you want to:

+    - Enroll to new Courses
+    - Unenroll from already enrolled Courses
+    - View enrolled Courses
     - Password Change
-    - View details
     - Exit

+10. Once the Faculty connects to the server, He/She should get a login and password prompt.
+11. After successful login, He/She should get menu for example:

+   Do you want to:

+   - Add new Course
+   - Remove offered Course
+   - View enrollments in Courses
+   - Password Change
+   - Exit

-8. If you login as a joint account holder, proper file locking should be implemented.
-If you want to view the account details then read lock is to be set else if you want to withdraw or deposit then write lock should be used to protect the critical data section.
+12. If you want to view the Course details then read lock is to be set else if you want to Enroll or Unenroll then write lock should be used to protect the critical data section.
-9. Use socket programming – Server maintains the data base and service multiple clients concurrently.
-Client program can connect to the server and access their specific account details.
+13. Use socket programming – Server maintains the database and serves multiple clients concurrently.
+Clients can connect to the server and access their specific academic details.
-10. Use system calls instead of Library functions wherever it is possible in the project: Process Management, File Management, File Locking, Multithreading and Inter  Process Communication Mechanisms.
+14. Use System calls instead of Library functions wherever it is possible in the project: Process Management, File Management, File Locking, Semaphores, Multithreading and Inter Process   Communication Mechanisms.

----